 After you have measured the rivets and chosen your drill bit to use, don't start drilling quite yet.
 You will first want to lay out your rivets onto the gutters.
 Set them very close to the place you are wanting them to be inserted into.
 Temporarily secure these rivets down with clamps.
 Now you can start to drill the holes for your rivets.

 Clamping these rivets down during the drilling process ensures that your gutter will not move, and your drilling will be precise.

 Step 4 - Insert the Rivets

 After the holes are drilled for your rivets, it's time to remove those clamps, and start placing your rivets into place.

-Stay away from rushing through the project, because precision and accuracy are among the top things to remember in this DIY project that you should finish with no problem at all.
+Avoid rushing through the project because precision and accuracy are among the top things to remember in this DIY project.

-All you need to do is remember the above tips.
-This will ensure that you have a rain gutter that remains together for a very long time.
+All you need to do is remember the above tips to ensure that you have a rain gutter that remains together for a very long time.